rnd7/rum-tester/README.md

 # rum-tester
-Rumbullion test-runner.
-Basically a wrapper around the ava test-runner
+Rumbullion ES6 test-runner.
+Basically a wrapper around mocha

 ## Install
 I prefer installation per package.
 But you can also install it global to link the make-rum command systemwide.